BACKGROUND

 • Medical/Health History

-Individuals at increased risk of acquiring illnesses or for whom an occupational exposure may have unusually serious consequences, are to be informed of their increased risk and are only permitted to work in specific campus locations at the discretion of BOH, SRM, ORC, supervisors, and other pertinent MSU officials.
+Individuals at increased risk of acquiring illnesses or for whom an occupational exposure may have unusually serious consequences, are to be informed of their increased risk and are only permitted to work in specific campus locations at the discretion of BOH, SRM, RIC, supervisors, and other pertinent MSU officials.

 Baseline and annual medical surveillance evaluations entail identifying possible work related unknown and asymptomatic exposures or potential exposures, and can include but are not limited to: